todogroup/ospology/ospo-book/content/en/05-chapter.md

 ## Measuring and Communicating Impact

 Beyond helping understand one open source project or a collection of projects, metrics can also play an important role in communicating impact.
 Finding consistent and meaningful ways to communicate impact is important for any organization unit, including open source program offices.
 Following the goal-question-metric approach used in the CHAOSS project, we present four goals that open source program offices can consider, alongside associated questions that can provide insight to the associated goals.
-Stemming from these goals and questions, we recommend a series of metric-related guides to provide specific recommendations within an organization.
+Stemming from these goals and questions, we recommend a series of metric-related CHAOSS [Practitioner Guides](https://chaoss.community/about-chaoss-practitioner-guides/) to provide specific recommendations within an organization.

 Open source projects bring together companies with diverse skill sets and backgrounds, collaborating and sharing experiences to drive technological innovation, cultivate new talents, and improve overall development skills and competitiveness.
 Through open source projects, companies can directly engage with users, understand their needs, and update and refine products in a timely manner.
 Active and influential open source projects can also attract potential users and increase product exposure and market share.
 Additionally, users can become part of the development community, participating in product development and testing, promoting mutual communication and collaboration.